 Bratislava is one of four capital cities standing on the Danube.
 The famous blue river is the tranquil setting for a city that’s perfect for exploring at a slow pace over a long weekend.
 That’s exactly what we did, and now we’re ready to share our secrets with you!
 These are our favourite things to do in Bratislava to absorb the city’s charm and intrigue.

-If you’re looking for a specific itinerary, we’ve put one together at the end of this article for three days in the city.
+If you’re looking for a specific itinerary for Bratislava, we’ve put one together at the end of this article for three days in the city.
+If you’re planning more travel around the region, check out this Central Europe itinerary by Our Escape Clause for some inspiration.

 1. Take an Old Town free walking tour